MarioniLab/simpleSingleCellResults/work-2-umis.knit.md

 **Comments from Aaron:**

+- In theory, we should block on the plate of origin for each cell.
+However, only 20-40 cells are available on each plate, and the population is also highly heterogeneous.
+This means that we cannot assume that the distribution of sampled cell types on each plate is the same.
+Thus, to avoid regressing out potential biology, we will not block on any factors in this analysis.
 - The upper limit of PCs to retain in `denoisePCA()` is specified by the `max.rank=` argument.
 This is set to 100 by default to ensure that the approximate SVD runs quickly.
 A higher `max.rank` may be more appropriate for extremely heterogeneous populations, though the default setting is generally satisfactory for dimensionality reduction.